Electricity prices in Buenos Aires City and Greater Buenos Aires will rise 24.4 percent on average in August, the Energy Ministry confirmed.

 "It's not that the price is wrong", he said, referring to the new price scheme, rather that electric heating "is a naturally and scientifically inefficient type of energy".

 The Energy Ministry also announced the full removal of electricity subsidies for shopping centres, banks, big businesses and casinos.
+"They will pay for electricity what it is worth", Iguacel said.

 The minister insisted that the increases are "in line with inflation" and "not the dollar because the cost of electricity is tied to the peso".